 Focusing on the contigs in each sample thatt were absent in NCGR but present in DIB (extra content seen in Figure 2), we use the dammit annotations (Scott 2016) to assess the percentage of thos that could be annotated with Pfam, Rfam, or OrthoDB databases (Figure 5).
 These annotations of contigs absent from NCGR but present in DIB have not been compared to the annotated gene names of contigs present in NCGR.
 Therefore, these are not necessarily unique annotations and could be allelic variants or alternatively spliced isoforms.

-Figure 5.678 Highlighted in green are the contigs that could be annotated with a known gene name from the Pfam, Rfam, or OrthoDB databases.
+Figure 5.
+A histogram across the 678 samples depicting the number of contigs identified as present in DIB assembly but absent in the NCGR assembly.
+Highlighted in green are the contigs that could be annotated with a known gene name from the Pfam, Rfam, or OrthoDB databases.

 To assess the unique nucleic acid sequence content within each of the assemblies, we quantified the total number of unique the k-mer.
 Comparing the raw sequence content regardless of annotation in terms of the number of unique k-mers (k = 25), X% of the samples fall above the 1:1 expectation indicating more unique k-mers in the DIB re-assemblies compared to NCGR assemblies (Figure 6).